Back To Search Results

 The phrase "time is brain" underscores the rapid loss of healthy brain tissue as a stroke progresses, highlighting the critical importance of prompt care, whether through thrombolysis or endovascular therapy, for patients with AIS.
 Conducting a prompt, focused history and physical examination in patients presenting with acute-onset neurological symptoms suspicious of AIS is crucial.

-During patient assessment, it is essential to gather the patient's past information about the time when the patient was last known to be well, the onset of symptoms, any relevant risk factors, medications, and other pertinent details suggestive of an underlying condition.
+During patient assessment, it is essential to gather the patient's past information about when the patient was last known to be well, the onset of symptoms, any relevant risk factors, medications, and other pertinent details suggestive of an underlying condition.
 Assessing vital signs is crucial, alongside evaluating the level of consciousness, head or gaze deviation, and the laterality of voluntary movements.
 Ensuring cardiovascular stability is paramount before proceeding with imaging evaluations.
 In addition, conducting a targeted neurological examination using the National Institutes of Health Stroke Scale (NIHSS) is imperative.
 The neurological examination findings may be categorized using the Hunt-Hess scale or the World Federation of Neurological Surgeons scale.
 Please see StatPearls' companion resources, "Acute Stroke" and "Acute Ischemic Stroke," for further information.

 Evaluation

 Following recanalization using recombinant tPA, the time from symptom onset to disruption of the BBB has been observed to be approximately 12.9 hours.[35]
 The time for BBB disruption is also associated with age.
 Usually, imaging of penumbra is not indicated for regular recombinant tPA usage if the patient meets all the criteria.
 However, penumbral imaging becomes crucial after prolonged ischemia (beyond 6 hours).
 To pursue further treatment options, including thrombectomy, and to prevent any iatrogenic breach of BBB or hemorrhagic transformation, it is necessary to know the lesion's age.
-Computed tomography (CT) and magnetic resonance imaging (MRI)-based perfusion studies are utilized to identify the ischemic core and penumbra, assessing the risk-benefit aspects of reperfusion therapies while mitigating any unintended consequences of recanalizing a thrombosed cerebral vessel.[36][37][38]
+Computed tomography (CT) and magnetic resonance imaging (MRI)-based perfusion studies are utilized to identify the ischemic core and penumbra, assessing the risk-benefit aspects of reperfusion therapies while mitigating unintended consequences of recanalizing a thrombosed cerebral vessel.[36][37][38]

 The HARM is a radiological phenomenon characterized by a hyperintense signal within the cerebrospinal fluid spaces observed on post-contrast fluid-attenuated inversion recovery (FLAIR) sequences.
 This finding is indicative of permeability changes in the BBB during acute stroke.
 Additionally, single-photon emission computed tomography (SPECT) imaging with 99mTc-duramycin has demonstrated utility in detecting apoptotic neuronal cell death in a rat model of IRI.[39][40][41]